linode/docs/docs/guides/networking/linode-network/networkmanager/index.md

 - **[ip-address]**: The IPv4 address that you wish to statically configure.
 - **[prefix]**: The prefix is based on the type of IP address you are adding.
 It should be `24` for public IPv4 addresses and `17` for private IPv4 addresses.

 ## Configuring the Primary IPv6 Address through SLAAC

 SLAAC is used to automatically configure your primary IPv6 address.
 For this to work, your system must accept router advertisements.
 You also may need to disable IPv6 privacy extensions.
-Within Network Manager, it means making sure the following settings
+Within NetworkManager, you can set `IPV6INIT` to `yes`, `IPV6_ADDR_GEN_MODE` to `eui64`, and `IPV6_PRIVACY` to `no`.

 {{< file "/etc/sysconfig/network-scripts/ifcfg-eth0" >}}
 ...